MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/01-labs/lab-03/README.md

 ## Step 5: Check Distinct Values

-Run the distinct rights/place cell.
+Run cell 4 (under "Check distinct rights and place values").
 It lists the unique values in those columns.

 You should see:
 - Rights limited to `CC BY 4.0`, `Public Domain`, `Rights Reserved`